HOW TO TURN SELF-LOVE INTO A DAILY ROUTINE

 We’re all attached to our social media channels and feel an-almost- dying need to scroll across multiple stories.
 It’s no secret that our phones and technology have become a huge part of our lives, but it hasn’t always been for the better.
 Social media, especially visual platforms like Instagram tend to distort many realities and can really put us down.
-Following models or superstars that have their lives together can either motivate us or break us.
+Following models or superstars with cute outfits that have their lives together can either motivate us or break us.
 It’s important to make the distinction by only following people that will empower you and push you to love yourself.
-Clementine Desseaux once said, "I'm just me every day, with pimples and cellulite.”
+The feminist model Clementine Desseaux once said, "I'm just me every day, with pimples and cellulite.”
 These are people you want to follow!
 Comparing our lives to others is the number one killer of happiness and it’s important we address it now.
 The grass is not greener on the other side, and if it seems like it, think about the grass being artificial.
 Many images and videos we scroll past on a daily basis are impossibly unrealistic and give off this impression that it should be the standard way of living.
 It’s crucial to get rid of this type of stimuli and remind ourselves that while life seems flawless on our phones, in reality, it’s full of beautiful chaos; and everyone has a story.

 It’s important that each and every one of us builds a defense mechanism when it comes to dealing with adversity.
 When it comes to grief, for example, some people tend to be more extroverted and need to ‘let it out’ while others prefer to hang under the sheets and take it all in.